citizenfx/fivem-docs/content/docs/getting-started/setup-fivem-server.md

 1. In **Step 1: Review Recipe**, click **Next**.
 2. In **Step 2: Input Parameters**, click [Portal](https://portal.cfx.re/login?return=%252Fservers%252Fregistration-keys%253Fmodal%253Dcreate) link to open a new tab.
-3. Sign in with Cfx.re.
+3. Sign in with Cfx.
 4. Click **Create a key** > enter a display name > click **GENERATE**.
 5. Go to your new key and click **copy**.
 6. Return to txAdmin, paste the key in the textbox, and click **Run Recipe**.